soheil2017/AI_Agent_Deployment_Hub/README.md

 # AI Agent Deployment Hub

 A collection of production-ready AI agent architectures deployed on AWS.
-Each project demonstrates a different agentic pattern, tooling stack, and deployment approach — from custom RAG pipelines to fully managed AWS-native solutions.
+Each project demonstrates a different agentic pattern, tooling stack, and deployment approach, from custom RAG pipelines to fully managed AWS-native solutions.

 ## Projects